gwaylib/database/README.md

 https://github.com/jmoiron/sqlx
 ```

-# Examle:
+# Example:
-More examle see the examle directory.
+More example see the example directory.

 ## Using etc cache
 Assume that the configuration file path is: './etc/db.cfg'

-The etc content
+The etc file content
 ```
 [master]
 driver: mysql